-3. Conduct of an intensive care unit
+3. Conduct of intensive care unit

-Intensive care services must comply with the Minimum Standards for Intensive Care Units as published by the College of Intensive Care Medicine of Australia and New Zealand.
+Intensive care services provide by a private hospital must comply with the Minimum Standards for Intensive Care Units as published by the College of Intensive Care Medicine of Australia and New Zealand.

-- (1) An identification band must be fitted around a wrist or an ankle of each patient admitted to the intensive care unit. - (2) The patient's name and date of birth and the attending medical practitioner's name must be written indelibly and legibly on the band.
+- (1) An identification band must be fitted around a wrist or an ankle of each patient admitted to an intensive care unit of a private hospital. - (2) The patient's name and date of birth and the attending medical practitioner's name must be written indelibly and legibly on the band.

-An intensive care unit must have the following:
+An intensive care unit must have the following equipment:

 - (a) ventilators;

 - (b) hand ventilating assemblies;

 - (c) suction apparatus;

 - (d) airway access equipment, including bronchoscopic equipment;

 - (e) vascular access equipment;

+- (f) dialysis equipment;

-- (f) monitoring equipment, both non-invasive and invasive;
+- (g) monitoring equipment, both non-invasive and invasive;

-- (g) defibrillation and pacing equipment;
+- (h) defibrillation and pacing equipment;

-- (h) equipment to control patients' temperatures;
+- (i) equipment to control patients' temperatures;

-- (i) chest drainage equipment;
+- (j) chest drainage equipment;

-- (j) infusion and specialised pumps;
+- (k) infusion and specialised pumps;

-- (k) transport monitoring equipment;
+- (1) transport monitoring equipment;

-(l) specialised intensive care beds.
+- (m) specialised intensive care beds.